grafana/tempo/docs/tempo/website/getting-started/traces.md

 # What are traces?

-A traces represents the whole journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
+A trace represents the whole journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
 Traces let you profile and observe systems, making it easy to discover bottlenecks and interconnection issues.

 ## Example of traces